 There is something about bass that gets us bobbing our heads with the beat and shutting out the world around us.
 Now, 100 dollars is a good starting point for a decent pair of headphones.
-So, let’s take a look at the best bass headphones you can buy, in no particular order, under $100.
+So, let’s take a look at the best over ear headphones under 100 you can buy, in no particular order.

 There are fewer companies better known in the audio equipment world than the Japanese tech giant Sony.
 This is because Sony makes good quality products at every price point.
 And the MDR 7506 lives up to the legacy.